 With the support and encouragement of the department, students have the opportunity to engage in research during the school year or during the summer as Richard M. Whitney Scholars.
-Several Roxbury Latin boys have participated in national science research competitions including a winner of the Siemens-Westinghouse Competition and five finalists in the Science Talent Search competition.
+Several Roxbury Latin boys have participated in national science research competitions including a winner of the Siemens-Westinghouse Competition and two students named top scholars in the Science Talent Search competition in 2020.
 RL boys have also earned places on the U.S. Physics Team for the International Physics Olympiad.

 Science and Technology

 (Class VI) Science and Technology begins with an introductory unit that uses Roxbury Latin’s own 50-acre forest as a living laboratory to teach foundational skills in scientific observation, data collection, and in developing hypotheses.
 From there, the course is comprised of three complementary, 10-week units taken in rotation.
 The technology component, Our 21st-Century World, is paired with two Science Department courses, The Design of Life, and Environmental Studies.
 All three courses take a “hands-on” approach, pairing rigorous academic study with frequent lab activities.

 In Our 21st-Century World, students will learn about our connected digital world and how they can be creative, productive, safe, and ethical citizens within it.
 Computers, personal devices, apps, and networks have become so easy to use that they no longer require much understanding of the way that they actually work.
 Learning about what is going on “under the hood” makes it possible for students to take fuller advantage of the technology and become creative producers—not simply consumers—in the digital realm, and to understand the risks of using technology.
 Students will learn about transistors, bits, and bytes, and move on to learn about programming languages and the ways in which they can control a computer.
 The boys will practice programming with simple LEGO EV3 robots and develop an understanding of basic algorithms and programming structures.
 They will learn about how information moves around a network, what the Internet is, and what web pages are, building their own simple page in the process.
 They will close the rotation with discussions of privacy, anonymity, critical consumption, fair use, and internet ethics.